sbussetti/deluge-siphon/README.md

   Just a simple Chrome extension for sending torrent links directly to your Deluge server

 ## Changelist

+### v 0.70.2
+  * Stop checking version for magnet support -- everyone has it by now and Deluge server version naming isn't consistent enough

 ### v 0.70.1
   * Fix bug with magnet links